A food processor is an appliance for the kitchen that can quickly and easily slice, chop, shred, blend or whip ingredients.

 What is a Food Processor used for in Baking?

 A food processor is used in baking to make batters and doughs.
-Unlike a blender, it can create large amounts of liquid quickly by breaking down larger pieces of solid ingredients, like nuts or vegetables.
+But how to make perfect dough with a food processor?
+Unlike a blender, it can quickly create large amounts of liquid by breaking down larger pieces of solid ingredients, like nuts or vegetables.

 It’s also better for making flakier pastries because the blade moves very quickly and cuts through butter without melting anything.

-In order to do this effectively you’ll need to add water gradually so that the mixture doesn’t get too wet; if your batter gets too thin then use less eggs than directed on the recipe (usually one whole egg per cup).
+To do this effectively you’ll need to add water gradually so that the mixture doesn’t get too wet; if your batter gets too thin then use fewer eggs than directed on the recipe (usually one whole egg per cup).

 What can I use instead of a Food Processor?